nrwl/nx-workshop/docs/lab2/LAB.md

 1. Make sure you can run Nx commands:
    - try out `nx --version` and see if it outputs a version number
    - install the CLI globally: `npm i -g nx`
-   - if you don't want to install it globally, use `yarn nx` instead of `nx` in all the commands below
+   - if you don't want to install it globally, use `npx nx` instead of `nx` in all the commands below

 > Please make sure you are using the latest version of Nx (14.5+)